by Brian DeChesare Comments (2)

 • Sourcing: As in VC careers, there’s a lot of emphasis on “sourcing” or finding new companies to invest in (read: cold calling and emailing).
 Deals and business strategies are less complicated than in PE, so finding great companies is a competitive advantage.

 • Financial Modeling: Like private equity, 3-statement models are common, as are valuations and DCF models, but LBO models are less common since not all deals use debt.
-Like venture capital, cap tables, liquidation preferences, and primary vs. secondary purchases come up frequently (plus, SaaS metrics, SaaS accounting, and so on).
+Like venture capital, cap tables, liquidation preferences, and primary vs. secondary purchases come up frequently (plus, SaaS metrics, SaaS accounting, the Rule of 40, and so on).

 • Portfolio Companies: You probably won’t interact with management teams quite as much because your firm won’t own controlling stakes in all its portfolio companies.
 You may still help with operational issues, but it’s harder to “force” companies to change in a specific way.